 1. Empower yourself through education.

 There’s nothing scarier than the unknown, so take time to learn all about your condition and what you can expect as your days go on.
-Talk to your doctor, connect with one of our knowledgable care coordinators, and use reputable sources like the Mayo Clinic, the UK’s National Health Service or the Cleveland Clinic to get more information.
+Talk to your doctor, connect with one of our knowledgable licensed clinical social workers, and use reputable sources like the Mayo Clinic, the UK’s National Health Service or the Cleveland Clinic to get more information.
 If you find yourself with more questions, write them down and save them for your next appointment.
 You also may want to bring a loved one along with you, as they might have questions you haven’t thought of just yet.

 2. Have priorities in place.